LLANES-MA/WebAppProjectFA2025/backend/DATABASE_SETUP.md

 ```

 You should see:
-- `✅ Connected to MySQL database: FrontDash` if the connection is successful
+- `Connected to MySQL database: FrontDash` if the connection is successful
-- `❌ Error connecting to MySQL database:` if there's a connection issue
+- `Error connecting to MySQL database:` if there's a connection issue

 ## Troubleshooting